Enlarged version: challenges to comprehension

 Missing seems to be any understanding of how nature as a whole can be reframed as the template of coherence for one's own psyche.
 The many species are indeed natural carriers to hold understandings of interweaving complexity in a psychic environment in which each has a stewardship role.
 As analogues, the psychic elements (water, wind, etc) and their relationship to the land call for a level of care for one's own psyche through which the importance of a heightened level of care for their reified material variants whose urgency only then becomes apparent.
 It is through such understanding that the contrasting views of nature exemplified by the extremes of Native American mythology and fox-hunting -- as romanticized and criticized by advocates and opponents.

-Such works evoke a pattern of associations that transcends the parts.
+Great works of art: Such works evoke a pattern of associations that transcends the parts.
 This is the case in certain paintings, folk performances such as the Mahabarata, opera as exemplified by Wagner's Ring Cycle, or works of symphonic music.

-Macrohistory should provide an overarching sense of the contrasting ways in which the quality of humanity is articulated and developed and passed from one kind of initiative to another.
-Johan Galtung and Sohail Inayatulluh (editors) (1997) in Macrohistory and Macrohistorians Perspectives on Individual, Social, and Civilizational Change review the work of twenty macrohistorians: Ssu-Ma Ch'ien, Augustine, Ibn Khaldun, Giambattista Vico, Adam Smith, George Wilhelm Friedrich Hegel, Auguste Comte, Karl Marx, Herbert Spencer, Vilfredo Pareto, Max Weber, Rudolf Steiner, Oswald Spengler, Pierre Teilhard de Chardin, Pitirim Sorokin, Arnold Toynbee, Antonio Gramsci, Prabhat Rainjan Sarkar, Riane Eisler, and James Lovelock.
+Macro-history: Macrohistory should provide an overarching sense of the contrasting ways in which the quality of humanity is articulated and developed and passed from one kind of initiative to another.
+Johan Galtung and Sohail Inayatullah (editors) (1997) in Macrohistory and Macrohistorians Perspectives on Individual, Social, and Civilizational Change review the work of twenty macrohistorians: Ssu-Ma Ch'ien, Augustine, Ibn Khaldun, Giambattista Vico, Adam Smith, George Wilhelm Friedrich Hegel, Auguste Comte, Karl Marx, Herbert Spencer, Vilfredo Pareto, Max Weber, Rudolf Steiner, Oswald Spengler, Pierre Teilhard de Chardin, Pitirim Sorokin, Arnold Toynbee, Antonio Gramsci, Prabhat Rainjan Sarkar, Riane Eisler, and James Lovelock.
 In his own contribution Inayatullah considers ten themes across the twenty macrohistorians and their systems: their episteme and context; their views on historiography (how they situate their own writings); the chosen units of analysis, the proposed causes and mechanisms of change, the role of metaphysics and the transcendent, the metaphors of time used, and the resulting stages and patterns of history; the role of a "vanguard" (minority leadership in transitions from one stage to another); exits from the theories (whether they claim to be the final truth or have openings to other theories); and the application of the theories to our own future.
 Galtung's combines the different macrohistorians, suggesting synergies between some of the possible pairings of ten out of the twenty covered.

 To what extent does such a grand sweep exemplify the kinds of assumptions and struggles of an individual throughout a life?
 Can social history be used as a template for insights into personal history -- with its many triumphs and defeats?

-A leader has traditionally provided a vital form of coherence for a group of people -- or an individual -- through the pattern of interactions amongst them that s/he engenders.
+Leadership: A leader has traditionally provided a vital form of coherence for a group of people -- or an individual -- through the pattern of interactions amongst them that s/he engenders.
 The leader provides a framework and a focus -- and cultivates a dynamic relationship with those lead.
 This is most significant in the case of the mentorship role of a guru of some kind.
 Recent decades have seen intense interest in leadership and its evocation as a key to collective response to social challenges.
-Leadership training has been professionalized -- although the acquisition of the skills of a "natural" leader capable of motivating large groups remains elusive.
+Leadership training has been professionalized -- although the acquisition of the skills of a 'natural' leader capable of motivating large groups remains elusive.

 Of greater relevance to the argument of this paper however is the ability of an individual to internalize and embody the attributes of leadership in relation to the phenomena of the world.

 "The Net is simply the exterior social structure...But what goes through the Net -- well, that involves interior consciousness and morals and values, and none of that is even vaguely addressed by those who simply maintain the Net is global consciousness....What computer technology (and the Information Age) means is that the techno-base can support a worldcentric perspectivism, a global consciousness, but does not in any way guarantee it.
 As we have seen, cognitive advances are necessary but not sufficient for moral advances, and the cognitive means usually run way ahead of the willingness to climb that ladder of expanding awareness...You focus on the exterior grid and ignore the interiors that are running through that grid.
 The flatland idea is that the Internet is global, so the consciousness using it must be global.
 Not even close.
 And so once again, the flatland paradigm can't even spot the problem, let alone cure it....Neither a global holistic map, nor a global Internet, will in itself foster interior transformation, and often just the opposite, contributing to arrest or even regression.
 When worldcentric means are presented to less-than-worldcentric individuals, those means are simply used (and abused) to further the agenda of the less-than-worldcentric individual.
 The Nazis would have loved the Net."
-(Wilber, 1996, pp 309-310)
+(Wilber, 1996, pp. 309-310)

-In separate papers, it is argued that -- to the extent that it is patterned -- the web can be understood as articulating the "songlines of the noosphere" as patterned coherence (Judge: 1996, 1996), whose hyperlink geometry could lend itself to sacralization (Judge, 1997).
-Recent moves towards a "semantic web" and the possibility of a "global brain" offer other ways of exploring this metaphor of coherence (Judge, 2001)
+In separate papers, it is argued that -- to the extent that it is patterned -- the web can be understood as articulating the 'songlines of the noosphere' as patterned coherence (Judge: 1996, 1996), whose hyperlink geometry could lend itself to sacralization (Judge, 1997).
+Recent moves towards a 'semantic web' and the possibility of a 'global brain' offer other ways of exploring this metaphor of coherence (Judge, 2001)

 **Cell: Living cell / Conception / Ontogenesis